Nessvah/LogGuardianAI/Writerside/topics/implementation-steps.md

 # Implementation Steps
+This section outlines the process to build the AI-Powered Cloud Monitoring and Anomaly Detection system from initial planning to final deployment.

 ## 1. Planning and Requirement Gathering
 - **Identify Key Metrics and Logs**: Determine which logs and metrics are critical for monitoring, such as AWS RDS, EC2, S3, IAM, and application logs.